 The liquidity trap is a situation that arises in economics when the money markets are unresponsive to the price of money i.e. interest rates.
 The possibility of such a situation arising had, until recently, been considered a theoretical abstraction with no historical examples in the real-world.

-However, since the 2008 financial crisis, interest rates have remained at historically very low levels, and the liquidity trap theory has been receiving a lot more attention in the economics field since that time.
+However, following the 2008 financial crisis, interest rates remained at historically very low levels for around 14 years, and the liquidity trap theory has received a lot more attention from economists since that time.

 In the economic analysis that follows we use the simplifying assumptions that there is no significant inflation in the economy, and therefore the nominal interest rate is equal to the real interest rate.

-Using the basic IS-LM model to illustrate the liquidity trap shows that any fiscal stimulus policy in the economy, such as increased government spending or a tax cut, will have no effect on the interest rate.
+Using the basic IS-LM model to illustrate matters we can see that, in a liquidity trap scenario, any fiscal stimulus policy in the economy (such as increased government spending or a tax cut) will have no effect on the interest rate.

 In words, the fiscal stimulus will directly boost the economy and lead to a higher income/output level.
 For example, consider a new government funded infrastructure project to build a new bridge that will reduce commuter times for workers and improve access to new markets for consumers on either side of the bridge.

 This project will not only lead to more commercial activity, it will also directly increase salaries for construction workers and provide extra revenues for the suppliers of the raw materials that went into building the bridge.
-As a result of this, a new IS curve emerges, shifting from IS1 to IS2, which represents the increased spending in the goods market.
+As a result of this, a new IS curve emerges, shifting from IS1 to IS2 in the graph above, which represents the increased spending in the goods market.

 So far this is all standard stuff.